MisansProducts/Calculator/README.md

 * Input any expression with addition (+), subtraction (-), multiplication (*), and division (/)
 * Will use order of operations to simplify
     * Regardless of whitespace
+* Enter 'ans' to use the previous answer or start the expression with an operator

 Make sure [Python](https://www.python.org/downloads/ "Download Python from www.python.org") is installed on your device before opening this file.

 Future updates will include:
 * More operations
-* Dummy-proofing so the program does not crash
 * A graphical user interface using Tkinter

 ## Credits